 Independent Science Panel

-The Independent Science Panel panel offers a wide range of expertise to provide advice to the Challenge Governance Board.
+The Independent Science Panel offers a wide range of expertise to provide advice to the governance Board.

 All of the members are senior researchers with extensive experience, often across a range of disciplines, and all have experience in working in the marine environment.